School of History, Religions and Philosophies

 Each year you will take a module in four different tracks:

-1. The Skills and Methods track focuses on acquiring the core skills you need to succeed at university and beyond, progressing from an introduction to Global Liberal Arts as a concept and practice and a history module that hones source-critical analytical skills to a philosophy module that develops the ability to think abstractly to a dissertation in your final year.
+1. The Skills and Methods track focuses on acquiring the core skills you need to succeed at university and beyond, progressing from an introduction to Global Liberal Arts as a concept and practice and a history module that analyses historiography to a Liberal Arts module that develops the ability to engage with the world that surrounds us through theoretical and critical lenses to a dissertation in your final year.

 2. The Global track comprises a series of modules that ask you to understand the world as a whole, providing you with a broad framework within which to place your own regions of interest.
 It is also possible from the second year to develop a particular disciplinary specialisation.